 - Appropriateness of the applicant’s field of study.
 Applicants need to be holder of a Master degree in Development Studies or related disciplines (economics, political sciences, sociology, international relations, etc.) Highly irrelevant degrees will be marked with a low score while a high assessment score will be assigned for highly relevant degrees.
 Applicants who already obtained a Master in development studies or a related discipline at a European University will only be accepted in exceptional cases.
 This does not apply to applicants who obtained their (undergraduate and graduate) degree under the European Bologna system as they need to be holder of a Master degree in order to be eligible.

 - Quality of the education and results/grades obtained.
 Applicants need to have very good study results: first class (honours), great distinction, etc. - applicants with good/average results (second class upper division, second class lower division) can be admitted if they show additional assets.
-Applicants with a 4-year Bachelor are not automatically excluded but need to have additional competencies which can compensate for the lack of a master degree (for ex. a bachelor curriculum that includes several research-oriented courses and assignments, a highly relevant professional experience, having attended several relevant trainings/short courses).
+Applicants with a Bachelor are not automatically excluded but need to demonstrate equivalence to a Master degree on the basis of the Bachelor’s curriculum that includes several research-oriented courses; successful attendance of relevant academic courses/trainings and/or highly relevant professional experience.
+Applicants who did not write a dissertation during their undergraduate or graduate studies, are assigned a lower score on this selection criterion.
 Furthermore, the applicant’s overall performance at Master/Bachelor level is assessed.
 A high score will be assigned to outstanding academic performances while a low score will be assigned to weak academic performances.

 - Relevance of the applicant’s professional experience or, if applicable, relevance of experience in the South.
 This selection criterion does not apply to applicants without professional experience.
 The work experience of applicants with professional experience is assessed according to the relevance of this experience.
 The sector of employment, the professional position and responsibilities are taken into account.